 THE ANTI-INFLAMMATORY ACTIVITY OF RESOLVIN D2

 Resolvins, locally acting factors derived from omega-3 fatty acids, have been recognized as inflammation-resolving mediators.
 Experiments in a mouse abdominal sepsis model now show that resolvin D2 (RvD2) inhibits neutrophil trafficking to inflammatory sites and decreases leukocyte interactions with endothelial cells in a nitric oxide-dependent manner.
 RvD2’s cellular and molecular actions translated to a dramatic increased survival.
-This work points to RvD2 as a potent anti-inflammatory agent and suggests new therapeutic approaches that do not compromise host defenses.
+This work points to RvD2 as a potent anti-inflammatory agent and suggests new therapeutic approaches that do not compromise host defences.

 Another reason that fish oil helps dogs with arthritis is that fish oil contains Omega-3 fatty acids.
 Many dog foods contain mostly Omega-6 fatty acids from vegetable oils.
 This results in dogs ingesting an unbalanced ratio of Omega-6 fatty acids to Omega-3 fatty acids.
 An imbalance with Omega-6 fatty acids being high can lead to increased inflammation.